SAP/ui5-linter/README.md

 ];
 ```

-This provides flexible control over which files the UI5 Linter should process and which it should ignore.
+In this way, you can control which files the UI5 linter should process and which it should ignore.

 ## Support, Feedback, Contributing